jola-ds/synth-health-eval/2_data_analysis/methodology.md

 ## Phase 3: Evaluation

-**Objective:** Scientifically measure the quality (Privacy, Fidelity, Utility) of the synthetic data.
+**Objective:** Scientifically measure the quality of the synthetic data.

 ### 3.1 Utilitiy

-We performed a binary classification for hypertension using the `TRTR-TSTR` framework.
+We compared the utility of the copula and CTGAN generated data by performing a binary classification for hypertension using the `TRTR-TSTR` framework on each dataset.
 To combat the high variance inherent in small datasets, we implemented a **Repeated Stratified K-Fold Cross-Validation** loop:

 * **Splits:** 5 Folds.